Set up G Suite for Outlook for your users

 - Turn on contact sharing (so users' Global Address Lists are dynamically updated):

-- From the dashboard, click Apps G Suite Contacts Sharing settings.
+- From the dashboard, click Apps G Suite Directory Sharing settings.

 - Select Enable contact sharing.

 - Turn on the Drive service and Drive apps (required to synchronize notes to Drive):